seanpue/webpage/output/about/index.rst

 Personal Interests
 ==================

-I enjoy computer programming, and I am particularly excited about the Python language, which I find very readable, quick, and easy to use.
+I enjoy computer programming, and I am currently excited about the Python language, which I find very readable, quick, and easy to use.
 I used to program more in Perl and before that in Java.
 For web-based work, I have also used PHP and Javascript, as well as XSLT.
 I like the content management system Drupal quite a bit, but I wish it was written in Python.
 I very occasionally use C/C++.
 I have recently done some work with R, and I am starting to work with Octave.
 Back in the day, I worked in Pascal, Basic, and Assembly, and I have very hazy memories of Logo.

 My other mostly indoor hobbies include reading, music, and cooking.